lostintangent/gistpad/README.md

 * `GistPad > Playgrounds: Show Console` - Specifies whether to always show the console when opening a playground.
 Defaults to `false`.

+* `GistPad > Playgrounds: Template Galleries` - Specifies the list of template galleries to use, when displaying the available templates when creating a new playground.
+Defaults to `["web"]`.

 ## Keyboard Shortcuts

 - **New Public Gist**: `ctrl+shift+n` _(Windows/Linux)_, `cmd+shift+n` _(macOS)_